Configuring outgoing HTTP requests

 client-keystore

 File path to a Java keystore file.
-This keystore contains client certificates for two-way SSL.
+This keystore contains client certificates for mTLS.

 client-keystore-password